HOME ABOUT US HOBBIES FRIENDS PHOTOS FAVORITE LINKS E-MAIL

 Lance Armstrong winner of seven Tour De France races in a row.

-Lance is only the second American to win the Tour De France since Greg Lamond in 1986.
+Lance is only the second American to win the Tour De France since Greg LeMond in 1986.

 Greg LeMond pictured above at the Coors Classic in San Francisco in 1985.
 He won the Tour de France in 1986.